 Maryland DOT Moves Forward with Design-Driven Maps

-Anyone traveling around the state of Maryland—whether by car, boat, bus, train, bike, plane, or even foot — relies on the Maryland Department of Transportation (MDOT).
+Anyone travelling around the state of Maryland—whether by car, boat, bus, train, bike, plane, or even foot — relies on the Maryland Department of Transportation (MDOT).
 With that in mind, MDOT works to deliver safe, sustainable, smart transportation solutions for its more than 6 million residents and 40 million visitors each year.
 MDOT’s statewide headquarters coordinates five business units including highway, transit, port, aviation, and motor vehicles, along with an authority for tolls and bridges.

 MDOT’s statewide headquarters needed a way to include visually engaging, detailed maps into its various transportation plans, presentations, press releases, and capital programming.
 The planning team needed its maps to be clean and appealing to help stakeholders such as public officials, government agencies, businesses, and citizens better understand proposed or implemented plans.
 While urban and transportation planners are often well-versed in GIS, they tend to be less experienced in design.